Overview

 As UX Lead I helped conduct:

-• User & stakeholder interviews with facility managers, teaches, school administrators — to understand their expectations, constraints, and workflows (preferences for visualizing and understanding data, how they would act on alerts with students in the room, setup the device with wifi and bluetooth).
+• User & stakeholder interviews with facility managers, teachers, school administrators — to understand their expectations, constraints, and workflows (preferences for visualizing and understanding data, how they would act on alerts with students in the room, setup the device with wifi and bluetooth).

 • Sensor & data domain research by working closely with hardware / firmware teams to understand sensor accuracy, alarm thresholds, algorithms for transmission risk and wifi network integration limitations.